 the number of countries currently leading the Quality of Care Network

 women and babies die due to complications in pregnancy, childbirth and in the first month of life

-reduction of maternal and newborn mortality and intrapartum stillbirths in facilities is goal of network
+percent reduction of maternal and newborn mortality and intrapartum stillbirths in facilities – the network’s target

 What can be done?

-The Quality of Care Network is supported by the World Health Organisation, UNICEF and UNFPA, and a growing partnership of development organisations, NGOs, professional associations and universities.
+The Quality of Care Network is supported by the World Health Organization, UNICEF and UNFPA, and a growing partnership of development organisations, NGOs, professional associations and universities.

 More countries will join the Quality of Care Network from 2020.